mapleinside/reducer/README.md

     updated: true,
     updateFailed: false,
     payload,
-    message: 'User updated.
-Yolo!'
+    message: 'User updated!',
-  })
+  }),
 };
-// ...
 const reducer = new Reducer(initialState, cases);
-// ...
 ```

 Still worth it?
 Absolutely.
 You added one case instead of three!

-With this module, `reducers` are loosing some extra weight!
+With this module, reducers are loosing some extra weight!

+## License

+The MIT License (MIT)

+Copyright (c) 2018 Nicolas Cava

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.